pallie1/Sharing-jest/readme.md

 We get some feedback from the app that our tests are all passing!

-You can see in `App.test.js` that we only have one test right now: `renders without crashing`.
+You can see in `App.test.js` that we only have one test right now: `✓ renders learn react link`.

 Jest comes completely configured within `create-react-app`, so we don't have to do anything else to get it working.
 Let's now set up Enzyme.
 This requires that we install 3 new packages: